-Furthermore, during the assimilation period, MWR-05XP data increased the ensemble mean of the maximum $\zeta$ over the domain, particularly between approximately 2.5 to 4 km MSL (1 to 2.5 km AGL; Fig. 12).
-However, there is no discernible difference between the 5-minute $\zeta$ forecasts at 300 m AGL from the NO\MM and NO\MM\MWR experiments in Fig 11.
-We view this as evidence that the inclusion of MWR-05XP data do not always increase near-surface $\zeta$ in a forecast, even though the influence is apparent in the analysis.
+Furthermore, during the assimilation period, MWR-05XP data increased the ensemble mean of the maximum ζ over the domain, particularly between approximately 2.5 and 4 km MSL (1-2.5 km AGL; Fig. 12).
+However, there is no discernible difference between the 5-min ζ forecasts at 300 m AGL from the NO_MM and NO_MM_MWR experiments in Fig. 11.
+We view this as evidence that the inclusion of MWR-05XP data do not always increase near-surface ζ in a forecast, even though the influence is apparent in the analysis.